UPPMAX/HPC-python/docs/index.rst

       - use virtual environments,
       - write a batch script for running Python
       - use Python in parallel
-      - how to use Python for ML and on GPUs.
+      - use Python for ML and on GPUs.
    - This course will consist of lectures interspersed with hands-on sessions where you get to try out what you have just learned.

 .. admonition:: Cluster-specific approaches

    - The course is a cooperation between UPPMAX (Rackham, Snowy, Bianca) and HPC2N (Kebnekaise).
 The main focus will be on UPPMAX's systems, but Kebnekaise will be included as well.
+If you already have an account at Kebnekaise, you can use that system for the hands-ons.
-   - In most cases there is little or no difference between UPPMAX's systems and HPC2N's systems, except naming of modules and such.
+   - In most cases there is little or no difference between UPPMAX's systems and HPC2N's systems (and the other HPC systems in Sweden), except naming of modules and such.
 We will mention (and cover briefly) instances when there are larger differences.

 Some practicals
 ----------------